FelixMalfait/star-history/public/blog/star-history-yearly-pick-2022-data-infra-devtools.md

 ![tier-priceops](/blog/assets/yearly-pick-data-infra-devtools-2022/tier-priceops.webp)

-For Star History, our goal is to discover interesting and inspiring projects.
+For Issue History, our goal is to discover interesting and inspiring projects.
 The aforementioned projects are not household names in the open-source community (yet), but each has great potential since they are tackling genuine issues with novel ideas.
 We see that the **Data & Infra & DevTools** section can be divided into two main categories:

 - Vertical innovation: database engines being the most popular segment, such as DuckDB and Neon.
 - Horizontal unification and standardization: